EGInsiders/SiteUsersManual/2017-07-06-Auto-Groups.md

 ---
 # Auto Groups

-As coaches go through the Team Settings page during the process of launching their team they will be prompted to make a choice about activating the site's auto groups setting.
+As coaches go through the Team Settings Page during the process of launching their team, they will be prompted to make a choice about activating the Auto Group Setting.

-Autogroups is a function which automatically creates a new group for each support and lead coach that is invited to join the team.
-While the invitations are pending, the groups will contain the invited coach's email address.
-When the coach responds to their invitation, they will be automatically assigned as a follower of the group and the group’s title will be changed so that it contains their name.
+Auto Groups is a function which automatically creates a new group for each Support and Lead Coach  invited to join the team.
+While invitations are pending, the groups will contain the invited coach's email address.
+When the coach responds to their invitation, they will be automatically assigned as a follower of the group and the group’s title will be changed so it contains their name.

-You can change your team's autogroups setting later after your team has launched by returning to the team settings page, or making the adjustment in the groups management page.
+Change the team's Auto Groups setting later after the team has launched by returning to the team settings page, or by making the revision in the groups management page.

-When Autogroups is turned off, then groups will not be created for coaches when invitations are sent out, and you will need to manually assign coaches to groups.
+When Auto Groups is turned off, then groups are not created for Team Coaches when invitations are sent out.
+Team Coaches must be manually assigned to groups.